-According to the 2018 Los Angeles Trade Numbers, Los Angeles International Airport’s trade totaled $10.29 billion for the month of September, $89.88 billion through September of 2018, and $114.37 billion for all of 2017, based on the latest annual data available, according to U.S. Census Bureau data analyzed by WorldCity.
+According to the 2020 Los Angeles Trade Numbers, Los Angeles International Airport’s trade with the world totaled 118.39 billion in 2019, based on the latest annual data available from the U.S Census Bureau as analyzed by WorldCity.
+This represents a $4 Billion increase from 2018.

 The Los Angeles Regional Export Council (LARExC) is non-profit, non-partisan, membership-based organization serving the Los Angeles region to promote and facilitate global trade and investment.
 LARExC was established following the recommendations of the Brookings Institution who has provided LARExC guidance and counsel to continue developing export and foreign investment initiatives to create regional employment.